 The focus in the Second Year is on developing a personal visual language and the skills necessary to translate this into successful Fashion Design practice.
 You will also focus on researching and defining a specific audience and developing a market understanding through professional practice.

-In the Third Year students are ready to develop their own programme of study, which reflects each individual’s skills and interests within Fashion Design.
+In the Final Year students are ready to develop their own programme of study, which reflects each individual’s skills and interests within Fashion Design.
 This will culminate in a substantial body of work for assessment and display at degree shows, exhibitions and events.

 Each year is supported by a series of lectures by leading creative practitioners and theorists, collaborative interdisciplinary opportunities, live industry projects, field trips and study visits.